mjseaman/dev_bootcamp_phase3_prep/exercises/README.md

 If you haven't done so yet, read the [overview page](https://github.com/rguerrettaz/dev_bootcamp_phase3_prep/tree/master/overview).
 Doing the exercises before reading the overview surely leads to <a href="http://omgface.com/evil/evil%20baby7.jpg" target="_blank">death</a>...

 <h2 id="introduction">Introduction</h2>
-We, the prior boots, have done our best to create exercises for you, current boot, to complete in hopes you don't feel completely lost when you meet Rails in Week 1 of Phase 3.
-These exercises are a work in progress and your feedback is greatly appreciated and needed for us to continue improving.
-If you find an exercise needing improvement please fork the repo and update accordingly, submitting a pull request to notify us.
-We will add your improvements to the prep as soon as possible.

-Also note there may not be exercises for all topics.
-Again, please help by creating an exercise for us if you can. :)
+Below are exercises to familiarize you with the major topics in Rails.
+Many of the exercises build on the previous one's so it's recommended to go in order.
+If you would like to contribute, please do so by forking and running a pull request.

+OK cool.
+Let's get started!

 <h2 id="rails-setup">Rails setup</h2>

 Before we get started let's get setup with Rails.
-Most of you should already of Rails setup, but for those who don't follow <a href="http://ruby.railstutorial.org/ruby-on-rails-tutorial-book#sec-1_2" target="_blank">this</a> guide.
-Once completed create a new app by typing:
+Most of you should already have Rails installed on your computer.
+If you don't then follow <a href="http://ruby.railstutorial.org/ruby-on-rails-tutorial-book#sec-1_2" target="_blank">this</a> guide.

+Now, let's create a new app by typing:
 ```sh
 $ rails new practice_app -T
 ```
 This will create a new Rails app within whatever directory you are currently in.
 (I recommend doing it from the Desktop directory).
 The "-T" is short for "--skip-test-unit", which bypasses the creation of the Rails default test unit.
 We will be writing own tests in rspec, so we don't need it.

-Moving on!
+That was easy.
+Now let's write our first test!

 <h2 id="rspec--testing">Rspec & Testing</h2>
 For an overview checkout the <a href="https://github.com/rguerrettaz/dev_bootcamp_phase3_prep/tree/master/overview#rspec--testing" target="_blank">Rspec & Testing overview</a>